jry0/personal-kv-store/README.md

 2. **Start the Services with Docker Compose**

-    Use Docker Compose to build the images and start the containers.
+    Use Docker Compose to build images and start containers:

     ```bash
     docker-compose up --build -d
     ```

-    - `--build`: Rebuilds the images if there are any changes.
+    - `--build`: Rebuilds images for any changes.
-    - `-d`: Runs the containers in detached mode.
+    - `-d`: Runs containers in detached mode.

 ### Verifying the Deployment

 1. **Check Running Containers**

-    Ensure that both the server and client containers are running.

     ```bash
     docker-compose ps